 Now, go make the other 3 and… voila!
 Four potholders finished in no time!

 Fast, fun, and done!

-what I am up to at my blog seamslikeadream.com/blog.
+For more precut projects, check out my book, Smash Your Precut Stash.
+You can visit with me and see what I am up to at my blog seamslikeadream.com/blog.
 Plus enter to win a free copy of Smash Your Precut Stash right here: a Rafflecopter giveaway!
 Winner will be announced one week from today; US winner will receive a physical copy and international winner will receive an ebook.

 Congratulations to Vicki T., winner of our giveaway!
 We hope you enjoy finding new ways to use up your stash, and thank you so much to everyone else who entered!